hedyhli/outline.nvim/README.md

 | SymbolsOutlineConnector | Highlight of the table connectors              |
 | SymbolsOutlineDetails   | Highlight of the details info virtual text     |
 | SymbolsOutlineLineno    | Highlight of the lineno column                 |

+You can customize any other highlight groups using `winhl` too, this option is passed directly to the `winhl` vim option unprocessed.

 ### Preview window